artandtechspace/SLE/README.md

 ```bash
 npm start
 ```
-to "compile" and run the application using electron.
+to "compile" and run the application in developer mode using electron.

-### Node to windows users
-The tool is mainly developed on linux.
-So if you want to set it up on windows, go into the `package.json` file and change the lines with the `runElectron`- and `compileElectron`-scripts to not call `<file>.sh` but instead `<file>.cmd`.

-This must be done before starting the setup.

-Until we eventually add webpack or some other management system for this, consider it a temporary fix.

 # How the software runs
 The point of entry for the electron app is `src/electron/index.js` which, using electron, creates a window that loads the webpage `src/index.html` and integration script `src/resources/script.js` for the main application.

 Said main application is written in typescript and lives under `src/application/` with `Appentry.ts` and the function `onAppInitalize` being the main point of entry once run with electron.
+This will be compiled into a bundled javascript file `webapp.js` that will be loaded by the `src/index.html` file.

 Styling and resources live inside the `src/styles` and `src/resources` folders and will also later be "compiled" into the build.

-Using the `compileElectron` or just the `start` script with npm, a separate folder called `build` will be created that contains all those compiled files.
-When interested on the exact process, checkout the `scripts/` files with similar names to it's npm-script counterparts.
+Using the `builddev` or just the `start` script with npm, a separate folder called `build` will be created that contains all those compiled files.
+When interested on the exact process, checkout the `webpack.config.js` file.

 # Note on Exporting the software

+// TODO: Finishs this section on exporting the software

 This section will be rewritten once an export-routine has been properly setup, howevery.
 Make sure to turn the `IS_DEBUG` boolean to false inside the `src/application/Preset.ts`.